The stages of custom building an electric guitar or bass

 Prepare the neck blank and body

-Before we cut neck tapers we glue in the truss rod and the fingerboard too.
+Before the neck tapers are cut, we glue in the truss rod and the fingerboard too.
 It is more reliable to do it in this order because of the abundance of square edges during such an important stage.
 A perfectly installed truss rod and fingerboard will lead to a perfect playing instrument.

 More choices; what type of fingerboard; ebony, maple, purpleheart, ziricote, wenge.
 A traditional or modern style truss rod, dual acting or single acting.